charleymroberts/ecommerce/README.md

 In designing any product, we must always bear in mind, who are our end users and what will be useful to them?

+This section addresses the first two planes of UX design: Strategy and Scope.

+The Strategy plane of UX design tells us that the product we’re designing should be useful, useable and valuable.

+The product goals come under the Strategy plane of UX design: what we are aiming to achieve in the first place and for whom?
+The features based on these goals are within the Scope plane of UX design: based on the goals of the business, what features should the design include?

 The goals of the customer and the retailer are summarised here under the five Epics used in the development of this product.

 Some are only relevant to retailers, and some are relevant to both groups.